Tuesday, March 20, 2007

 Foreign Gluten-Free and Celiac Blogs

-Now, I want to help anyone that just speaks English to be able to read some of the foreign blog postings and understand the basics of what is being communicated.
-There is this wonderful tool called Altavista Babel Fish Translator that we are going to use.
+I want to help anyone that just speaks English to be able to read some of the foreign blog postings and understand the basics of what is being communicated.
+There is this wonderful tool called Google Translate that we are going to use.
 I use this all the time when I need a few "hints" to work through the meaning of certain Spanish, German, French, or Russian web sites.
 I can usually get the gist of a discussion without it, but I often have trouble deciphering some of the more complex conjugations.

 So, if you want to translate a blog posting, here is what to do:

-1. On the news item headline in the gluten-free blog aggregator, right-click (your mouse) and choose either "Copy Link Location" (Firefox) or "Copy Shortcut" (IE).
+1. In your browser, from the foreign-language news page you are on, go to the address bar (at top of browser), right-click (your mouse) and choose either "Copy Link Location" (Firefox) or "Copy Shortcut" (IE) or "Copy" (Google Chrome).

 5. Press the "Translate" Button to the right, and, VoilĂ , you should (after a few seconds) be presented with a translation of the gluten-free blog posting - at least a pseudo-translation that is close enough to garner the general meaning from.

 Now you can join in on the global, multi-cultural, and multi-lingual gluten-free and celiac news and blog postings when you encounter them.
-Babel Fish also offers the ability to translate a block of English to another language in case you feel compelled to post responses to any blogs, but, I warn you ahead of time: do not expect the reader in the other language to always understand exactly what you post.
+Google Translate also offers the ability to translate a block of English to another language in case you feel compelled to post responses to any blogs, but, I warn you ahead of time: do not expect the reader in the other language to always understand exactly what you post, though it is pretty decent at conversions.

-Babel Fish isn't quite able to accurately convert between languages and preserve the exact meaning you had in mind.
-But, it is able to at least get you "in the ball park".
-Also, from experience, Babel Fish does better at converting simple phrasings - so, don't get too fancy with any replies unless you know the target language well enough to know if what the tool produces is somewhat accurate :)
+Also, from experience, the language translator software does better at converting simple phrasings - so, don't get too fancy with any replies unless you know the target language well enough to know if what the tool produces is somewhat accurate :)

 5 comments: